The other day, I took my mom to see her cardiologist for a regular checkup.

 Keto Diets = Higher Cholesterol?

 The subject I want to quickly talk about is ketogenic diets and how they cause high cholesterol.
-I bring this up because my mom’s doctor was saying, “looks like the high fat, ketogenic diet is becoming popular again, like it was 10-15 years ago with Dr. Atkins.”
+I bring this up because my mom’s doctor was saying, “looks like the high fat, the ketogenic diet is becoming popular again like it was 10-15 years ago with Dr. Atkins.”

 I said, “Yeah, like all fad diets, they come full circle every few years.”

 He continued and said, “I’m getting a ton of patients whose cholesterol levels have dramatically shot up ever since they started these high fat, ketogenic diets.
 I tell them to get off these diets or else I’m going to have to put them on a statin drug and I don’t want to do that.”

 The weird part is that for some people, these high-fat, ketogenic diets actually help lower cholesterol.

 But, there is a higher percentage than their cholesterol levels really go up – especially the longer they follow these days.

 WHY Cholesterol Levels Go Up

 And, there are a variety of reasons for this.